FindArticles FindArticles

 Meta’s Threads adds free 10K text attachments and prominent link previews

-A strategic contrast with X’s long-form path
+A strategic divergence from X’s long-form approach

 Meta Threads update adds free 10K text attachments and prominent links

-Trade-offs: search visibility and federation
+Trade-offs: Search visibility and federation

 What success will look like